Finnoy Travel - Travel Stories and Reviews

 Universities

-As a small country, Finland has surprisingly many universities.
+Finland has surprisingly many universities as a small country.
 The most international ones are Helsinki University and Aalto University in the capital area.

 Universities of Applied Sciences

 You can also study in universities of applied sciences which Finland has many.
-Students will graduate with a bachelor's degree and they may continue to master´s studies in traditional universities.
-For example, nursing students will graduate from universities of applied sciences.
+Students will graduate with a bachelor's degree, and they may continue their master´s studies in traditional universities.
+For example, nursing students will graduate from applied sciences universities.

 Working in Finland

-It is the Finnish Law that defines who can enter and work in Finland.
+The Finnish Law defines who can enter and work in Finland.
 If you are a citizen of any European Union country, you can move to Finland freely.
-The process may involve some simple bureaucracy but nothing restricts you from moving between the EU countries.
-The EU citizens are also allowed to work in Finland immediately upon arrival without the need for a work permit.
-You need to secure a tax card from a tax office which must be handled manually or electronically by your employer.
+The process may involve some simple bureaucracy, but nothing restricts you from moving between the EU countries.
+The EU citizens are also allowed to work in Finland immediately upon arrival without a work permit.
+You need to secure a tax card from a tax office, which your employer must handle manually or electronically.
 Iceland, Norway, Lichtenstein and Switzerland are not members of the European Union.
 However, citizens of these countries are given the same treatment as those from the EU countries.

-Things get more complicated if you intend to move to Finland while you're originating outside the EU and you are a non-EU citizen.
-There are many different kinds of residence permit options and we advise you to rely on official sources.
+Things get more complicated if you intend to move to Finland while originating outside the EU and are a non-EU citizen.
+There are many residence permit options, and we advise you to rely on official sources.
 Read more on Finnish Immigration Services (Migri).

 Working in Finland as a Non-EU Citizen

-To work in Finland, you need to find a job which simply means, you should have an employer.
+To work in Finland, you need to find a job, which means you should have an employer.
 Non-EU citizens usually have a high employability rate for certain high-demand jobs or well-paid specialist jobs.
 For example, there is a need for continuous recruitment of cooks and nurses to Finland.
 Many Filipinos and Nepalese are currently working in these fields.
-The healthcare sector is one of the easiest gateways to getting employed in Finland.
+The healthcare sector is one of the easiest gateways to employment in Finland.
 IT companies are hiring talented IT specialists like programmers.
 There is an increasing trend of hiring IT professionals among Indians, Chinese, Vietnamese and other immigrants.
 We advise you to read the official information on the Finnish Immigration Services website.

-Most likely, the company that is hiring you will guide your work visa application.
-There are also some foreign agencies assisting people planning to immigrate to Finland.
+the company hiring you will most likely guide your work visa application.
+Some foreign agencies assist people who are planning to immigrate to Finland.
 We strongly remind you to be scrupulous if you intend to avail of the services of such agencies.
 Make thorough research on the legality and morality of their operations before spending any time, effort and money related to their immigration assistance services.

-In Finland, you can trust the authorities.
-Seek help if you feel being misused.
+You can trust the authorities in Finland.
+Seek help if you feel you are being misused.

 Fast Track for Specialists, Entrepreneurs and Family Members